Lyinggod/lgs-item-viewer/README.md

 ### Item Configuration

-Due to the agnostic nature of the viewer, tab names as well as all items and actor item types, as well as journals, must be defined in the module.
+Due to the agnostic nature of the viewer, tab names as well as items that will be view must be defined in the module.

 For the purposes of this module, an item is considered to be any actor or item such as PC or a weapon, or journal.